 The data we use in the Climate Atlas has the somewhat strange sounding name of BCCAQv2.

-BCCAQv2 is actually the short-hand name (aconym) of an advanced statistical “downscaling” method (you can learn all about it from our “Data and Methods” page).
+BCCAQv2 is actually the short-hand name (acronym) of an advanced statistical “downscaling” method (you can learn all about it from our “Data and Methods” page).
 PCIC uses this method to take raw global climate model projections and make them usable at a local scale, hence the name downscaling.
 There are many downscaling methods to choose from.
 PCIC has evaluated many of them and determined that BCCAQv2 is one of the best for Canadians.

 This downscaling method differs greatly from the method used in the previous version of the Climate Atlas.
 The older method, called BCSD, is much simpler.
 Although it did a fine job—meaning it was able to downscale average values to a local scale when suitably long periods of time were used—it has been shown to do a poorer job of translating climate extremes over shorter time periods.
-The new BCCAQv2 method was speciifically introduced to reduce, as much as possible, the effect of this known deficiency.
+The new BCCAQv2 method was specifically introduced to reduce, as much as possible, the effect of this known deficiency.

-The BCCAQv2 method allows us to calculate climate values that weren’t possible before, and also gives us more confidence in many of the precipitation-related value in the Atlas.
+The BCCAQv2 method allows us to calculate climate values that weren’t possible before, and also gives us more confidence in many of the precipitation-related values in the Atlas.
 But using a new downscaling method also contributes inherent variability to differences between the two sets of model data.

 What should I do if the numbers I was using in my community have changed?